words Al Woods

 First, let’s figure out what distinguishes a professional video from an amateur one.
 Spoiler alert: it’s not the equipment.
 You can shoot videos on your phone, and they still will look like a high-end marketing product.

 Lighting is one of the most important features that professional videographers use.
 Without good lighting, your image will come out a lot dim.
 The light for video should be controlled and directed in such a way that it hits the subject directly but also highlights the important parts of the image.
 Good lighting also makes it easier to see the movement on the screen, which will increase your viewers’ enjoyment.
+This is why investing in a sound stage los angeles offers an advantage.
+When shooting indoors on a sound stage, lighting is much easier to control and adjust than in traditional spaces.
+This offers versatility and flexibility to filmmakers who can move and shape sources of light to obtain the look they desire with ease.

 - Be aware of where your main light source is.